 Love it or Hate Gap Cover Plans – You Need One

 Don’t waste time.
 You NEED gap cover if you have a medical aid.
 You can’t buy gap cover without medical aid.
 Some say medical aids can’t pay the full costs of their member’s treatments, but most people know they just won’t.
 However you look at it and however unfair you think it all is, you must have gap cover if you don’t want massive medical bills that your medical aid isn’t going to pay.

-If you belong to a medical scheme, just complete and send the form on this page to get a FREE medical gap cover quote
+If you belong to a medical scheme, just complete and send the form on this page to get a medical gap cover quote

 All info was correct at time of publishing